 The link to the CDE School Dashboard can be found here: https://www.caschooldashboard.org/#/Details/19650606023014/3/EquityReport

 As we review the data we need to be cognitive about a few things, one being that the data only identifies students by year, not by cohort years making it difficult to see accurate progress of students.
 It also should be noted that the data doesn’t reflect students that may fall within multiple categories.
 Click HERE to learn more.

 Local Control Funding Formula (LCFF) and Unraveling the Mystery of California School Finance and

 Its Impact on TUSD.
 The California Education funding model is complicated and can be difficult to understand.
 During this presentation information was provided which oulined a brief history on how schools have been funded in California and how we they are still grappling with the effects of those policy decisions today.
 It clarified some common misconceptions about school funding, such as what being “fully funded” means and how much we actually receive from the lottery.
 It looks at how TUSD compares to other districts in per-pupil funding and the importance of the Local Control Accountability Plan (LCAP) in directing services to meet student needs.

 Click HERE for presentation.

 TUSD Spanish Night: Torrance Unified School District's Language Assessment Center is proud to present the opportunity for Spanish-speaking parents and guardians to attend this school year's Spanish Parent Night.
 Spanish Parent Night reinforces and encourages parents to be involved in their child’s K-12 education.
-This event includes free dinner, keynote message, and educational workshops.
-This event is presented entirely in Spanish.
-Childcare and homework help will be available for grades K-8 children.
-Click on one of the Buttons below for an informational flyer for this event.
+These events include information and educational workshops.
+These events are presented entirely in Spanish.
+Childcare and homework help is usually available for grades K-8 children.
+For additional information, please check the TUSD Website.